xXxNozz4rrxXx/Instagram-and-Facebook-social_media_dumper/README.md

 requests

 ====================================

-i do not associet with anything illegal of this script i patch it for only test penetration and education proposes only
+i do not associate with anything illegal of this script i patch it for only test penetration and education proposes only

 ====================================
 i do only some fixes only thanks to xxHaskyxx <3